Key5Caughey/USGS-Earthquake-Data-Visualization/README.md

 ## Leaflet Challenge part 2/ Gather and Plot more Data

 Add a tectonic plate layer to map to show better correlation between earthquakes and locations.
 Add a secondary control to map so you are able to toggle from tectonic plates and earthquakes or have both showing.
-Didn't have time to do the other base maps though they looked and sounded very interesting
+Didn't have time to do the other base maps, like Greyscale, though they looked and sounded very interesting

 ## RESOURCES